 Christine Gachot, the co-founder of design firm Gachot, is also a fan of adorning a couch with cashmere.
 Her favorite cashmere throw is from Alt for Living, which makes its blankets in custom colors, ranging from mustard yellow to sky blue.
 The bespoke service makes it even easier to match the throws to your space — or, as she points out, to someone else’s.
 “How chic to give a beautiful blanket as a gift with a color chosen by you,” Gachot says.

-“The soft cashmere of these throws makes you want to curl up with a book all day long,” says Grant, who adds that the ribbing brings unexpected “texture and a layer to a space.”
+“The soft cashmere of these throws makes you want to curl up with a book all day long,” says Gibson, who adds that the ribbing brings unexpected “texture and a layer to a space.”
 In addition to ivory, these supersoft blankets come in other subtle neutrals, including a light gray and charcoal.

 Velvet throw blanket